silnrsi/font-alkalami/documentation/source/productsite/developer.md

-Alkalami Light is no longer a part of this font project.
-Alkalami Light has become a new font called [Ruwudu Regular](https://github.com/silnrsi/font-ruwudu).

-Alkalami Regular will stay the same.

 ## Welcome font developers!

-We welcome other developers who wish to get involved in supporting and enhancing this font.
+We welcome other developers who wish to get involved in supporting and enhancing these fonts or who want to modify them.

 ## Permissions granted by the OFL